Root and Butt Rot Pathogens of Oak (Quercus spp.)

 7. Grifola frondosa (hen of the woods)

 Grifola is capable of attacking several hardwood hosts but is most common on oak.
 Grifola causes a white pocket rot of the roots and lower trunk that advances very slowly.
 As a result, the localized pattern of decay reduces structural stability slowly over time.
 Oaks with fruiting bodies growing at the base are not necessarily a high risk for uprooting or stem failure under strong winds.
 The late stages of decay appear as a white pocket rot in the heartwood surrounded by less decayed wood that is darker in color, usually orange to reddish-brown.
-Annual mushrooms are similar to Laetiporus and Meripilus, growing in a large rosette pattern of overlapping caps.
-The caps are fan-like, attached to a central stalk at the base with the surface appearing white when young, becoming greyish-brown to greyish-blue with age.
+Annual mushrooms are similar to Laetiporus and Meripilus, growing in a rosette pattern of overlapping caps.
+The caps are fan-like, attached to a central stalk at the base with the surface appearing lavender-grey when young, becoming greyish-brown to dark brown with age.
 Older specimens exposed to freeze-thaw cycles late in the season can be very dark in color.
-The pore layer is usually bright white becoming tan to brown with age.
-The mushrooms are usually found growing from the soil at the base of the tree but at times can be growing from roots a few feet away.
-Decay can extend for many feet up the main trunk but is usually most severe in the roots.
+The pore layer is usually off-white becoming tan to brown with age.
+The mushrooms are typically found growing from the soil at the base of infected trees but at times can be growing from roots a few feet away.
+Decay can extend for many feet up the main trunk but is often most severe in the roots.